lanmalkieri/columnate/README.md

-This script is designed to prettify columnar data for easier readability.
+This script/library is designed to prettify columnar data for easier readability.

 Installation: